Salt-Free Water Conditioning in Ranchita, CA.

 Does salt-free conditioning actually work on San Diego hard water?

 Yes.
-Template-assisted crystallization, which is what PF1025 media uses, is validated by independent research and is effective at preventing new scale formation on pipes, fixtures, and water heaters.
-It does not remove hardness minerals from the water the way a salt softener does.
+A salt-free water conditioner, sometimes called a no-salt water softener or salt-free water treatment, uses template-assisted crystallization, which is what PF1025 media uses.
+It is validated by independent research and effective at preventing new scale on pipes, fixtures, and water heaters.
+It does not remove hardness minerals the way a salt softener does.
 It changes their structure so they do not stick.
-For most households that is the goal.
+For most San Diego households that is the goal.

 What is the difference between salt-free conditioning and a traditional water softener?